PrefectHQ/server/helm/prefect-server/README.md

 ### The UI loads but the dashboard is blank

 If you go to the 'Home' page it will likely direct you to create a tenant.
 Without a tenant, the dashboard cannot display.

-Finally, run `prefect backend server && prefect server create-tenant --name default --slug default` to create a default tenant.
+Run `prefect backend server && prefect server create-tenant --name default --slug default` to create a default tenant.

+Checkout the section [Connecting to your Server](#connecting-to-your-server) to connect your local `prefect` to your server

 ### The UI loads but cannot connect to the API